Oda sa Wala: Release

 Oda sa Wala was released virtually in the Philippines on 23 April 2021 as part of a "Black Pack" that included other Black Sheep releases Motel Acacia, and Death of Nintendo.
 This indicated the film as a 2021 release on the social cataloging service Letterboxd, where it subsequently placed #2 on their mid-year ranking of the best films of 2021.
 Its presence on the list alongside another Philippine film, Cleaners, attracted international attention.
-American home-video distribution company Kani Releasing acquired home video distribution rights and released the film in Blu-Ray in March 2022.